 Exporting a manifest

-When exporting a manifest, the latest released version of your custom connector that is used in recipes is exported as well.
+When exporting a manifest, the latest released version and the attached version note of your custom connector that is used in recipes are exported as well.
 Find out more about exporting here.

 Importing a manifest